 Fortunately, Lufthansa found a bassinet for her on the return flight.

 After she complained in writing, the airline offered her $100 for toiletries due to the delayed baggage, and 5,000 airline miles.
 (Here is our ultimate guide to resolving your own consumer problem.)

 “They completely failed to address the issue of the dishonest business practice of promising bassinets to families with infants with no intention of following through on it in order to sell more expensive tickets,” she says.

-I reviewed the correspondence between Centrone and Lufthansa, and I’m not sure if it will address the issue — or if it even needs to.
+My advocacy team and I reviewed the correspondence between Centrone and Lufthansa, and I’m not sure if it will address the issue — or if it even needs to.

 If you think of a bassinet as a seat, then you can understand why Lufthansa would deny her baby a bassinet and give it to an infant in the front of the plane (if, indeed, it did that).
 The aircraft cabin isn’t a utopian society; there are a few “haves” and many “have-nots.”